 Today’s textbooks come with many instructional resources and many are fantastic.
-You may ask, however, “Do I need even more?”
-Consider how you could use blog materials to complement what you now use.
+So, you may ask, “Do I need more?”

 Use Medical Terminology MixUps to focus student attention at the beginning of your class.
 Project a MixUp on the screen so students can see it as they walk into the room.
 This will assist the students in getting mentally and physically ready for your lecture.